Effort Discrimination and Curvature of Contest Technology in Conflict Networks: A motivating example

 Notice that each of them is an increasing and concave function with $f(0) = 0$.
 The following table summarizes the equilibrium total efforts of each player, for the three distinct production functions.

 \FloatBarrier

-It is shown that the function $h := \frac{f}{f'}$ plays an important role in characterizing the equilibrium efforts under both scenarios; see Propositions~\ref{prop:de-eqm} and \ref{prop:ue-eqm} in Section~\ref{sec:eqm}.
-From the table above, one may conjecture that the convexity (resp. concavity) of $h$ is a necessary and sufficient condition for the statement that the equilibrium total effort for each player under UE is higher (resp. lower) than that under DE.
+It is shown that the function $h := {f}/{f'}$ plays an important role in characterizing the equilibrium efforts under both scenarios.
+One may conjecture that the convexity (resp. concavity) of $h$ is a necessary and sufficient condition for the statement that the equilibrium total effort for each player under UE is higher (resp. lower) than that under DE.
 In each battle, the participants have the same probability of winning under symmetric equilibria.
 Thus, for each player, the higher total effort exerts, the lower benefit received.
 Hence, each player will have a lower (resp. higher) expected payoff under UE when the production function is $f_1$ (resp. $f_3$), and each player has the same expected payoff under UE and DE when the production function is $f_2$.
 So one may also conjecture that the curvature of $h$ is closely related to the comparison on player benefits between DE and UE.
+We formally address these issues below.